Ras Baraka: Newark schools

 Baraka ran for election with a campaign to take back local control of the schools.
 In May 2014, Newark, which already had control of operations (includes student transportation and other support services), was granted local powers over budget and finance, giving the local advisory board its first formal vote on the district's nearly $1 billion in annual spending.
 The state retains the right to veto any action of the local board and has the final say in appointing the superintendent of the district.
 Baraka, as an outspoken advocate of returning control of Newark's schools to local authority, has called for the ouster of state-appointed Superintendent Anderson.
 Anderson's contract was renewed in June 2014.

 A discrimination complaint filed on behalf of Newark parents and the Newark branch of New Jersey's Parents Unified for Local School Education (PULSE) claims that 86 percent of the students affected by "One Newark" changes are African American, while African-American students make up 51 percent of the entire district.
 The allegation is being investigated by the United States Department of Education's Office of Civil Rights.

 Baraka has called for the resignation of Cami Anderson, the state-appointed superintendent.
 Anderson resigned in June 2015.
 While Anderson's resignation made the situation less politically volatile, Baraka opposes the creation of more charter schools, and believes they come at the expense of public schools.

 Crime and gang violence

 In October 2013 Baraka introduced his program to deal with crime and gang violence in the city, the Ras Baraka Blueprint to Reduce Crime and Violence in Newark.
 It includes "Project Chill", which incorporates elements similar to Boston's Operation Ceasefire and other engagement with gang members and intervention programs.
 As of June 30 there had been 43 homicides in 2014.
 In 2013 through June 30, the city recorded 41 homicides.
 A surge of violence in the second half of 2013 pushed the homicide total to 111, the most since 1990.
 In 2019 and 2020 the city had 51 homicides.

 In Fall 2014, Baraka started the Model Neighborhood initiative, which increased police presence in troubled neighborhoods.

+In 2020, Baraka created the Office of Violence Prevention & Trauma Recovery to steer resources to the root causes of violence, while ensuring that the many organizations contributing to public safety are working in alignment.
+The city has now achieved a historic 60-year low in violence.